A look at Zimbabwe's first lady, who is accused of assault

 WHERE IS GRACE MUGABE NOW?

-Grace Mugabe's exact whereabouts were unclear Thursday, a day after her husband arrived in South Africa for a regional summit.
+Grace Mugabe returned to Zimbabwe Sunday morning with President Robert Mugabe, who had attended a regional summit in South Africa.

-Zimbabwe's state-owned Herald newspaper reported last weekend that the first lady was in South Africa seeking medical care, but it is not clear whether she entered the country on a diplomatic passport.
+Zimbabwe's state-owned broadcaster showed Grace Mugabe and her husband being greeted at Harare International Airport by government and military officials.

-The case has quickly assumed a political flavor, with South Africa's main opposition group warning President Jacob Zuma and his administration not to let Mugabe leave.
-And lawyers working with the model say they will consider making an urgent application to South Africa's courts in the next few days, insisting that diplomatic immunity can't be used to "escape prosecution from grave crimes."
+The case has taken on a political flavor.
+South Africa's main opposition party had warned President Jacob Zuma and his administration not to let Grace Mugabe leave.
+And lawyers working with the model said they will go to court to challenge the South African government if it is confirmed that immunity was granted to Mugabe.
+Willie Spies, legal representative at AfriForum, an organization that primarily represents South Africa's white Afrikaner minority, said Grace Mugabe may be back in in Zimbabwe, but the legal actions may make it difficult for her to return to South Africa in the future.